operand/agency/README.md

 * Operating system access for agents
 * Docker configuration for reference and development

-(_Please note that [a modern UI is also being developed](https://github.com/operand/agency/issues/82) to replace the proof-of-concept demo above_)
+(_Please note that [a Gradio UI is being developed](https://github.com/operand/agency/issues/82) to replace the Flask/React app above_)

 # API Overview